 If you feel ill (i.e., have a fever or respiratory symptoms), you should NOT come to lab.
 In this case, you must email your lab instructor BEFORE your lab section begins explaining your circumstance.
 This will be considered an excused absence.
 If you email your instructor after your lab section ends that day, the absence will not be excused.

-Each unfinished lab will register 0 credit (0 out of maximal 15 points) for that particular lab toward your total lab grade.
+Each unfinished lab will receive 0 credit (0 out of 15 points per lab) for that particular lab toward your total lab grade.

 Goals of the Laboratory